Michele Quiles, MHC-LP | Relational and Psychoanalytic Therapy NYC

 Here’s the intention:

-My intention is to to be less “yeah, I have the solutions for everyone, and therapy goes exactly this way for these things” (Spoiler Alert: that would be ridiculous) and more- “how can I give someone an idea of my strengths and how I think so they can best determine if they’d like to work with me?”
+My intention is to be less “yeah, I have the solutions for everyone, and therapy goes exactly this way for these things” (Spoiler Alert: that would be ridiculous) and more- “how can I give someone an idea of my strengths and how I think so they can best determine if they’d like to work with me?”

 -